-Tripura violence: SC restrains police from taking coercive steps against two lawyers, journalist
+SC restrains Tripura Police from taking action against two lawyers, journalist booked under UAPA

 The lawyers were a part of a fact-finding team about the violence in the state.

 After attacks on Hindus in Bangladesh last month, the Vishwa Hindu Parishad had organised a protest rally in Tripura on October 26, which led to violence and attacks on mosques as well as shops and homes of Muslims.
 However, the police have repeatedly claimed that the law and order situation in the state was “absolutely normal”.
-They also asserted that no mosques had been burnt.
+They also claimed that no mosques had been burnt.

 The fact-finding team’s report, co-authored by Supreme Court lawyers Ehtesham Hashmi and Amit Srivastav, said the violence erupted because of the “irresponsibility of the administration, along with extremist organisations and the vested interests of ambitious politicians”.